 The Career & Counseling Center also offers a wide range of short-term educational and psychological counseling services for students that address personal development, mental health, cultural issues, life planning, stress management, and the achievement of educational goals.

-Multicultural Programs and Services: Diversity enriches the educational experience, promotes personal growth, and prepares students to become better citizens in an increasingly diverse society.
+Diversity and Inclusion: Diversity enriches the educational experience, promotes personal growth, and prepares students to become better citizens in an increasingly diverse society.
 This service is committed to promoting recruitment, retention, and a rewarding college experience for NWU’s diverse student population.
 The office also monitors the academic progress of all students of color, intervening and making appropriate referrals when needed.

 Services for Students with Disabilities: The University is committed to providing accessibility and reasonable accommodations to all who take part in campus events, so all have access to equal educational opportunities and to full participation in the campus community life.
 Individuals should contact Prof. Sandy McBride, the Services for Students with Disabilities Coordinator, in Old Main 126.